Q - PxLIpAddresses tool finds my camera just fine, but neither my application nor Pixelink Capture or Capture OEM, finds the camera.

-The Camera and the NIC are not on the same IP network.
+A - This may occur if the Camera and the NIC are not on the same IP network.
 If this is the case, a warning message to this affect will be displayed in the Messages window.
 To correct this error, you can either use this tool to change the IP configuration of the camera, or use the Windows Network Properties dialog to change the IP configuration of the NIC, or both.

 Q - How do I assign a static IP address to the camera such that the camera will continue to use this address in spite of power cycles?

 A - Set the Cameras IP Configuration as appropriate, check the Persistent box, then press the Update button.
+Note that this control can only be activated if the camera supports persistent static IP address assignment and the camera is on the same subnet as the NIC.

 Q - I was using static IP address assignment on this camera, but I now want to use dynamic IP address assignment.
 How do I do this?